MariamAtef226/CodeAlpha_Temperature_Converter_Website/README.md

 ## Project Description :page_facing_up:

-Temperature Converter is a simple React.js app that takes user input for a specific temperature in a specific measuring unit, and converts it to other units.
+Temperature Converter is a simple React.js app that takes user input for a specific temperature in a specific measuring unit, and converts it to other units automatically.
 Three measuring units are included: Celsius, Fahrenheit and Kelvin.
 In case of non-numeric input, conversion is prohibited and an alert message is displayed.
-The application is responsive on all devices.
+The conversion process is done in realtime manner.The application is responsive on all devices.

 ## Demo